open-telemetry/opentelemetry-python-contrib/instrumentation/opentelemetry-instrumentation-logging/README.rst

 The integration is opt-in and must be enabled explicitly by setting the environment variable ``OTEL_PYTHON_LOG_CORRELATION`` to ``true``.

-The integration always registers the custom factory that injects the tracing context into the log record objects.
-Setting ``OTEL_PYTHON_LOG_CORRELATION`` to ``true`` calls ``logging.basicConfig()`` to set a logging format that actually makes use of the injected variables.
+``OTEL_PYTHON_LOG_CORRELATION`` to ``true`` calls ``logging.basicConfig()`` to set a logging format that actually makes use of the injected variables.